VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: VLRS-Bench

 \subsubsection{Prediction}

 This dimension evaluates a model’s capacity for spatiotemporal forecasting.
 It requires the model to extrapolate from historical observations to infer future states, reasoning about how observed patterns and constraints evolve over time.
-Predictions are assessed at both the discrete object level and the holistic scene level.
+Predictions are assessed at both the discrete object level and the broader scene level as a whole.

 \textbf{Object-level Predictive (OP).} This dimension focuses on forecasting the future evolution of individual entities.
 It assesses whether a model can reason about object-specific trajectories driven by observable pressures, rather than treating the scene as a static background.
 Accordingly, we evaluate two L-3 reasoning capabilities: \textit{1) Spatiotemporal Category–State Prediction Reasoning (ST-CS-PR)}, which predicts semantic state transitions by inferring future object identities from developmental trends; and \textit{2) Spatiotemporal Morphological Prediction Reasoning (ST-M-PR)}, which extrapolates geometric evolution by modeling the physical dynamics governing changes in object shape or extent.